 14. June Carter Cash

-Beginning performing with her parents and siblings under the name The Carter Family, at the age of 10, Cash went on to have a career that spanned nearly seven decades.
+One of the most famous country singer-songwriters of all time is June Carter Cash.
+Beginning with performing with her parents and siblings under the name the Carter Family, at the age of 10, Cash went on to have a career that spanned nearly seven decades.

 While Cash had a somewhat successful solo career, her most prominent success was the work she produced with her husband, male country singer Johnny Cash.
 She famously wrote the song “Ring of Fire” about their relationship, which he subsequently sang and released.